juanidiaz/ClickAndRemember/README.md

 > **Cretaed by:**     [Juan I Diaz](http://www.idiaz.ca/) (jdi@idiaz.ca)

-> **Date:**           March/April 2019
+> **Date:**           April 2019

 ## DESCRIPTION
-This **FULL STACK** project is a memory game where the user have to click on 18 images of gems.
+This project is a memory game where the user have to click on 18 images of gems.
 The images are arranged in three rows of six.
 Every time the user clicks on a gem, the location of the images is shuffled, then the user needs to clik on a gem that has not been clicked on before.
 If th euser clicks on a diferent gem, the images will shuffle again and the gmae will continue.
 If the user clocks on a previously clicked image, the game is over.
 The score and maximum recors is kept per browser session.

 This project uses React to handle the components of the game.